-The MS4 map and information table are up-to-date and were submitted to the Department of Environmental Quality on June 6, 2019.
+The MS4 map and information table are up-to-date.

 Review of BMP: The MS4 map and information table are up-to-date and were submitted to the Department of Environmental Quality.

 Program Plan Revisions: No Program Plan changes are needed at this time.